C4Q/AC-Android/cohort_5.4/unit_01/01_04_While_Loops_in_Java.md

 System.out.println(musician);
 ```

-But what if we wanted to get just **ONE** of the letters, or _characters_ from the String, like the letter 'u'?
+But what if we wanted to get just **ONE** of the letters, or _characters_ from the String, like the letter 'r' in the `String` "Louis Armstrong"?
 What if we didn't even know what the character was, and we just wanted the third one in the String?

 Strings are just collections of characters in a row - with each character located at a certain spot, or `index` of a String.
 Strings are `zero-indexed`, meaning the first character is said to be at index 0, the second character would be at index 1, the third character would be at index 2, and so on.